 - 1 Tbsp fish sauce (optional)

-- 1/2 one Thai chili or serrano pepper, thinly sliced, seeds mostly removed
+- 1/2 medium Thai chili or serrano pepper (thinly sliced, seeds mostly removed)

-- For Serving: 1 lime (quartered), fresh chopped cilantro and basil for garnish
+- For serving: lime (quartered), fresh chopped cilantro and basil for garnish

-- Preheat oven to 400 degrees.
+- Preheat oven to 400 degrees (204 C).
 Add butternut squash to a baking sheet and toss with 2 Tbsp olive or coconut oil and a bit of sea salt.
 Roast for 12-15 minutes or until tender and cooked through.
 Set aside to cool slightly.

 - In the meantime, add coconut milk, vegetable broth, ginger, lemongrass, and shallot to a medium sauce pan and bring to a boil.
 Then lower heat to a simmer.
 Add fish sauce (optional) and sliced pepper and stir.